WhiteflagProtocol/whiteflag-standard/wf-specification.md

 The `EncryptionIndicator` field specifies how if and how a message is encrypted for confidentiality.
-The contents of the field must be a 1-byte UTF-8 encoded alpha-numeric character i.a.w. the following table.
+The contents of the field must be a 1-byte UTF-8 encoded alphanumeric character i.a.w. the following table.

 | Code    | Encryption         | Usage                                                                                         |
 |---------|--------------------|-----------------------------------------------------------------------------------------------|